comorris/sros-evpn-mpls/README.md

 # Verify Current Setup

 To get started with the lab, we will run various show commands to establish a baseline of connectivity.
+Run these commands on each router in the topology.
+The below example output is from Leaf1.

 ## Verify Routing